luismgoyone/express-exercise/README.md

-BE Exercise (Node.js & PostgreSQL)
+### BE Exercise (Node.js & PostgreSQL)

+# Overview
+create a backend application that allows user registration/login as well as create posts for each user

 Installation

 PostgreSQL